 Created with over 170,000 tile pieces and measuring over 13 feet tall and 16 feet wide, Stage and Cinema celebrates the actors, directors, and production staff of the Pasadena Playhouse and its impact on the California movie industry.
-Part of the experience is the ability for viewers to feel the tiny Italian tiles up-close and see as it all comes together to form the bigger picture as they step away from the wall.
+Part of the experience is the ability for viewers to feel the tiny Italian tiles up close and see as it all comes together to form the bigger picture as they step away from the wall.
 An accenting column component to the southwest of this mural continues the homage and features the names of notable stage and theatre stars who have had a connection with the Pasadena Playhouse.

-Traveling west towards El Molino Ave, within the breezeway between the storefronts of The Andalucia and painted on the walls of the Laemmle Playhouse 7 is Inspiration Blvd (678 E Colorado Blvd), an abstract line-art installation by Gino Flo.
+Traveling west towards El Molino Ave, within the breezeway between the storefronts of The Andalucia and painted on the walls of the Landmark Theatre is Inspiration Blvd (678 E Colorado Blvd) an abstract line-art installation, an abstract line-art installation by Gino Flo.

 Within the painted silhouettes of the San Gabriel Mountains are many worlds with little tributes to Pasadena and images created to inspire creativity, thought, and conversation for viewers.
-This mural is one of the longest public art pieces in Playhouse Village, spanning nearly 70 feet across the back wall of the Laemmle Playhouse 7.
+This mural is one of the longest public art pieces in Playhouse Village, spanning nearly 70 feet across the back wall of the Landmark Theatre.
 Climbing vines are planted at the base of the wall, adding a "living" element that interacts with the mural as it grows.
 This mural was painted in partnership with Beautify Earth.

 Let's continue!
-Make a right at El Molino Ave and head towards Walnut St. When you arrive at the courtyard for The Hudson West, gaze up to see Kipp Kobayashi's Connecting Flights (678 E Walnut St.)
+Make a right at El Molino Ave and head towards Walnut St, where you will make another right.
+When you arrive at the courtyard for The Hudson West, gaze up to see Kipp Kobayashi's Connecting Flights (678 E Walnut St)